getkloudi/integration-wrapper-generator/out/bitbucket/docs/PullrequestsApi.md

 oauth2.accessToken = 'YOUR ACCESS TOKEN';

 let apiInstance = new Bitbucket.PullrequestsApi();
+let pullRequestId = 56; // Number | The id of the pull request.
-let username = "username_example"; // String | This can either be the username or the UUID of the user, surrounded by curly-braces, for example: `{user UUID}`. let repoSlug = "repoSlug_example"; // String | This can either be the repository slug or the UUID of the repository, surrounded by curly-braces, for example: `{repository UUID}`. apiInstance.repositoriesUsernameRepoSlugPullrequestsActivityGet(username, repoSlug, (error, data, response) => {
+let workspace = "workspace_example"; // String | This can either be the workspace ID (slug) or the workspace UUID surrounded by curly-braces, for example: `{workspace UUID}`. let repoSlug = "repoSlug_example"; // String | This can either be the repository slug or the UUID of the repository, surrounded by curly-braces, for example: `{repository UUID}`. apiInstance.repositoriesWorkspaceRepoSlugPullrequestsActivityGet(pullRequestId, workspace, repoSlug, (error, data, response) => {
   if (error) {
     console.error(error);
   } else {